Brewers trade Anderson to Blue Jays, allow Thames to go free

 MILWAUKEE (AP) — The Brewers cut $15 million in payroll for next season, trading right-hander Chase Anderson to the Toronto Blue Jays on Monday for prospect Chad Spanberger and declining a $7.5 million option on first baseman Eric Thames.

 Anderson was 8-4 with a 4.21 ERA in 27 starts and five relief appearances.
-Milwaukee had planned to decline his $8.5 million option, which would have made him eligible for salary arbitration.
+Milwaukee had planned to decline his $8.5 million option, which would have made him eligible for salary arbitration, and Toronto exercised the option following the trade.

 Thames, who turns 33 on Sunday, hit .247 with 25 homers and 61 RBIs in 149 games last season.
 He will receive a $1 million buyout.